 - ACSM’s Certified Group Fitness Instructor

-While a strength and conditioning coach employes techniques to try and help an athlete reach their peak performance by improving muscle strength and conditioning, an athletic trainer focus more on helping to assess injuries, helping athletes as they rehabilitate through injury and determine when they are ready to begin training again.
+While a strength and conditioning coach employs techniques to try and help an athlete reach their peak performance by improving muscle strength and conditioning, an athletic trainer focuses more on helping to assess injuries, helping athletes as they rehabilitate through injury, and determining when they are ready to begin training again.

-In many cases, you will actually find athletic trainers and strength and conditioning coaches working closely together, while some even chose to hold dual certification in both disciplines.
+In many cases, you will find athletic trainers and strength and conditioning coaches working closely together, while some even hold dual certification in both disciplines.

 To become an athletic trainer, an individual would need a bachelor’s degree, notably in some form of specialized field.
-Once you have achieved that, you will need to pass the licensing exam as stipulated by the state you live in.
+Once you have achieved that, you must pass the licensing exam stipulated by the state you live in.

 Another extremely fast-growing role in exercise science is that of the physical therapist.

-Currently, in the United States, there are close to 250,000 registered physical therapists with profession growing at a massive 22% in the next decade according to the Labor Bureau.
+Currently, in the United States, there are close to 250,000 registered physical therapists, with the profession growing at a massive 22% in the next decade, according to the Labor Bureau.

 But what is it that a physical therapist does?

-Well, physical therapists work in a range of environments where they help people who have been injured, say in a car crash, for example, to regain and improve movement as well as to deal with their pain.
+Well, physical therapists work in a range of environments where they help people who have been injured, say in a car crash, for example, to regain and improve movement and to deal with their pain.

 So an athlete who has torn a cruciate ligament in their knee would see a physical therapist as they recover.

-To become a physical therapist, you would need a Doctor of Physical Therapy or DPT degree.
+You would need a Doctor of Physical Therapy or DPT degree to become a physical therapist.
 Once you have that, you will need to be licensed by the state that you live in.

-Next up, let’s take a look at another specific field in exercise science.
+Next, let’s look at another specific field in exercise science.
 And that’s the position of an exercise physiologist.